ohmrun/stx_fail/README.md

 ## EXTERNAL errors

-External errors can be of any type, but are typically enums or abstracts over enums to allow integration into higher systems
+External errors can be of any type, but are typically enums or abstracts over enums to allow integration into higher systems via pattern matching.

 ## stx.fail.Decline